 Getting Started with ScalarDB Cluster SQL via Spring Data JDBC for ScalarDB

-In this tutorial, we assume that you have a ScalarDB Cluster running on a Kubernetes cluster.
-If you don’t have ScalarDB Cluster set up, please follow the instructions in Set Up ScalarDB Cluster on Kubernetes by Using a Helm Chart.
+In this tutorial, we assume that you have a ScalarDB Cluster running on a Kubernetes cluster that you deployed by following the instructions in Set Up ScalarDB Cluster on Kubernetes by Using a Helm Chart.

 In addition, you need access to the ScalarDB Cluster GitHub repository, packages in the ScalarDB Cluster repository, and packages in the ScalarDB SQL repository.
 These repositories are available only to users with a commercial license and permission.
 To get a license and permission, please contact us.